Incentive Pareto Efficiency in Monopoly Insurance Markets with Adverse Selection: The Case of Dual Utilities

 Condition \ref{C21} ensures that the population of higher types does not thin out too rapidly.
 As $\theta$ increases, Condition \ref{C22} ensures that the loss distribution becomes riskier at a decreasing rate, and Condition \ref{C23} ensures that higher types become less risk averse at an increasing rate.
 Condition \ref{C24} guarantees strong risk aversion for each type.
 Condition \ref{C25} implies submodularity of the function $g$, meaning that as $\theta$ increases, the marginal distortion decreases.
 While Conditions \ref{C21} to \ref{C24} remain unchanged under the alternative type ordering compared to the sufficient conditions of monotonicity in Subsection \ref{sec:solutionIPOmon}, Condition \ref{C25} must be strengthened to preserve monotonicity.

-The results obtained in Subsection \ref{sub:properties_optimalmenu} on the optimal incentive-efficient menu of contracts $(R^*_\theta, p^*_\theta)_{\theta \in \Theta}$, continue to hold in this setting.
-The insurer's participation constraint has distinct implications on the optimal menu of contracts, depending on the value of the optimal marginal retention.
-In particular, when the optimal premium satisfies \eqref{eq:optimal_premium}, Lemma \ref{le:IRimplication} implies that if the agent retains the entire loss, the insurer becomes indifferent between participating in the market or not.
-Otherwise, the insurer's participation constraint imposes a lower bound on the insurer's distorted expected loss aggregated over types.
-If the optimal premium is zero and full coverage is provided to the agent, then the insurer's distortion function assigns full weight to almost all loss levels of almost every agent type.
+The results obtained in Subsection \ref{sub:properties_optimalmenu} on the optimal menu of contracts $(R^*_\theta, p^*_\theta)_{\theta \in \Theta}$, continue to hold in this setting.
+The insurer's participation constraint has distinct implications on the optimal menu of contracts, depending on the level of the social weight $\alpha$ and the value of the optimal marginal retention.
+In particular, for small values of the social weight $\alpha$, when the optimal premium satisfies \eqref{eq:optimal_premium}, Lemma \ref{le:IRimplication} implies that if the agent retains the entire loss, the insurer becomes indifferent between participating in the market or not.
+Otherwise, the insurer’s participation constraint imposes an upper bound on the insurer’s aggregate certainty-equivalent cost of coverage.
 Moreover, we see in Proposition \ref{prop:insurerutilityoptimalmenu} that, when full coverage is provided to the agent for all types $\theta \in \Theta$, the insurer's utility becomes lower for higher types, who are less risk averse and face stochastically larger losses.
 If partial coverage is provided, then the insurer's utility increases with the agent's type if \eqref{eq:inequality_condition} holds.
+On the other hand, for larger values of the social weight, namely when $\alpha > \frac{1}{2}$, and if condition \eqref{eq_case3_condition} holds, the unique optimal full-coverage pooling menu leaves the insurer indifferent only in the aggregate, as shown in Proposition \ref{prop:ordering2}.

 Proposition \ref{prop:properties_optimalmenu} demonstrates that higher types of the agent, who are less risk averse and face stochastically larger losses, receive more coverage in exchange for higher premia.
-The highest type $\bar \theta$, who is the least risk averse but faces the largest loss, receives full coverage at every loss level.
+The highest type $\bar \theta$, who is the least risk averse but faces the largest loss, receives full coverage at every loss level, if the highest type's loss distribution is nontrivial and the insurer is strictly less risk averse than the highest type.
 The lowest type $\underline{\theta}$, who is the most risk averse but faces the smallest loss, is indifferent between participating in the market and not participating.
-The agent's utility decreases with the type, meaning that higher types, i.e, less risk-averse types facing stochastically larger losses, receive lower utilities at the optimum.
+The agent's utility decreases with the type, meaning that higher types, i.e., less risk-averse types facing stochastically larger losses, receive lower utilities at the optimum.
 Additionally, the agent's utility is convex in types, if the same conditions of Proposition \ref{prop:properties_optimalmenu}-(4) hold.